 One way that YALSA members can connect with one another is to form an Interest Group around a common topic, geographic area, job or member type.
 Interest Groups are grassroots, member-driven groups that focus on facilitating networking and information exchange between members.
-These are often formed around time sensitive issues, and go away when members feel the topic has been adequately addressed.
-Topics that members formed groups around in the past include anime, gaming, music, TAGs, technology, teaching YA Lit, summer reading, GLSIS students, serving teens in urban areas, readers' advisory, professional development, outreach to teens with special needs, and managing YA services.
+Topics that members formed groups around in the past include anime, gaming, music, TAGs, technology, teaching YA Lit, summer reading, student members, serving teens in urban areas, readers' advisory, professional development, outreach to teens with special needs, and managing YA services.
 Interest Groups can also be formed to bring together members of a specific city, state or region.

 Interest Groups may sponsor conference or symposium programs, contribute to YALSA's blogs and publications, and more.
 The groups are completely self-initiated and not appointed by YALSA officers.
 Members of Interest Groups are not required to attend the Annual Conference or the Midwinter Meeting, and there is no limit on the number of virtual participants an Interest Group may have.
 No work is required of Interest Group members--the level of participation is up to each member.